Torus Quotients as Global Quotients by Finite Groups: Answering Question affirmatively for torus quotients

 This section is devoted to the proof of Theorem \ref{thm:main2}, which shows that (\ref{introitem:torus-quot}) implies (\ref{introitem:finite-quot}) in Theorem \ref{thm:main-intro} (see Remark \ref{rmk:thmsec2=>thmintro}).
 We begin by collecting some well-known definitions and results.

-Given a finitely-generated abelian group $A$ and a scheme $S$, we have a group scheme $D_S(A):=\Spec \O_S[A]$ over $S$.
-Any group scheme obtained in this way is called \emph{diagonalizable}. $D_S(A)$ is called \emph{tame} if the order of $A$ is prime to the characteristic of all residue fields of $S$.
-Note that diagonalizable group schemes are nothing other than group schemes of the form $\GG_m^r\times\mu_{n_1}\times\dots\times\mu_{n_\ell}$.
+Given a group scheme $G$ over a field $k$, its \emph{Cartier dual} $D(G)$ is defined to be the group scheme of characters $\hom(G,\GG_m)$.
+A group scheme is called \emph{diagonalizable} if it is of the form $D(A)$ for a finitely generated abelian group $A$.
+A group scheme is called \emph{tame} if its order is prime to the characteristic of $k$.
+Note that diagonalizable group schemes are simply group schemes of the form $\GG_m^r\times\mu_{n_1}\times\dots\times\mu_{n_\ell}$.
 In particular, a tame finite diagonalizable group scheme over an algebraically closed field is simply a finite abelian constant group.

-Given a scheme $S$, an $S$-scheme $X$ is said to have \emph{(tame) diagonalizable quotient singularities} if \'etale locally on $S$, $X$ is the quotient of a smooth $S$-scheme by a (tame) finite diagonalizable group scheme.
+A scheme $X$ is said to have \emph{(tame) diagonalizable quotient singularities} if it is \'etale locally the quotient of a smooth scheme by a (tame) finite diagonalizable group scheme.